aljannuzzi/Kubernetes-federation/README.md

 If your DNS is reacheble in the Internet, feel free to call your service by name!

 ## Conclusion, no...
-Question to follow up!
+Questions to follow up!

 Kubernetes federation is an interesting concept but you should be clear on what you're trying to solve by using it.